- What is Photophobia?

-- Avulux is patented and are the only glasses on the market that precisely align with the most recent science to effectively manage light sensitivity and filter pain-triggering light.
+- Avulux is patented and are the only glasses on the market that precisely align with the most recent science to effectively manage light sensitivity and filter harmful light.

 - Avulux lenses are color neutral, so they do not distort your color perception, therefore maintaining your quality of life.

 - Avulux is a Class I Medical Device in Canada, the EU, and the UK and a General Wellness device in the USA.

 While there are many options on the market, with prices ranging from ten to hundreds of dollars, Avulux is the only option available that has been clinically tested on patients with episodic migraine to prove its efficacy and that aligns with the peer reviewed and internationally recognized research on light and pain (view a side-by-side comparison here).